tainangao/Stack_Overflow_Survey/README.md

 1. respondents who did open source projects tend to have higher salary
 2. respondents who woke up earlier tend to have higher salary

-using the statistical analysis below:
+using the statistical analyses below:

 - Inference for 2 samples - OpenSource
   - proportion (proportion of people with 75k+ salary)